bootdrv/main-server/Readme.txt

 ##################################################################
 Task:
-Need up nginx+php-fpm+sql+phpmyadmin in separate docker containers.
+Need up nginx+php-fpm+sql+phpmyadmin in separate docker containers and check web access to nginx and php-fpm.
 ##################################################################

 --------------------------------------------------------------------------------------------------